jtx/docupet_bin/README.md

 # Docupet Code Test

+-This is for the Code Test.
+It's over-engineered on purpose.
+Check app/Services and app/Filters for the code

+-Unit Tests are obviously gonna be in the /tests directory.
+Just run phpunit from the base dir

-## How to run this code:
+## How to run this:

---
+### First...
+Start the container
   - docker run -d docupet_bin

+### Once it's up and running, you can run this from terminal:
 - docker exec -it docupet_bin php application pet-bin {width|frequency}

+Based on the PDF doc for the code test details, width / frequency should be self explanatory.
+The console command will return a JSON endoded array, because...
+Why not?